 Standard Of Questions

-- The standard of the questions asked in the compulsory General English paper will be such that it matches the level of a Science Graduate.
+- The standard of the questions asked in the compulsory General Studies paper will be of Graduation Level.

 - The questions asked in the other categories however would be of the M.Sc. level.